Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 • Transition funding: to help researchers and innovators develop the pathway to commercial development for promising research results;

-• Accelerator funding: to support individual SMEs, startups and small mid-caps to bridge the financing gap between late stages of research activities and market take-up, to effectively deploy breakthrough, market-creating innovation and scale-up companies where the market does not provide viable financing;
+• Accelerator funding: to support individual SMEs, start-ups and small mid-caps to bridge the financing gap between late stages of research activities and market take-up, to effectively deploy breakthrough, market-creating innovation and scale-up companies where the market does not provide viable financing;

 • additional activities such as prizes and fellowships, and business added-value services.